Sharifullahshirzad/sharifullah-shirzad-Home-work/README.md

-# This project is made it by hamza_nawabi
+# This project is made it by Sharifullah_Shirzad
 # home page is completed
 # about page is completed
 # events page is completed